 Once a paper is selected, reach out to the first and/or corresponding author to ask if they would be willing to participate, then find a date and time for the session that would work for the authors, facilitator, and staff.
 After the session is scheduled, open registration to prospective participants.
 To ensure all participants are comfortable and have a chance to contribute to the conversation, set a target number of seats for the session that is not too large or small and remember to account for attrition when setting a cutoff point.
 The session can be promoted a number of ways: advertise on social media or society/journal newsletters, create a marketing email through the third-party service used by your company, or send personal email messages to key people.
 Responses can easily be tracked with a spreadsheet.
 Consider creating a calendar appointment with the location or connection details so participants are less likely to forget.

 Collect all materials needed for the session.
 Create a simplified review form in a word processor, including brief instructions and a confidentiality note, and download the first version materials from the peer-review system.
 Compile these into a single PDF and send the file to participants a week or two before the live session.
 The original blinded reviewer comments the manuscript received, the revised manuscript with changes tracked/highlighted, and the author’s point-by-point response to the reviewer comments also need to be pulled from the peer-review system and readied for the session.
-It is important to note that any confidential comments from the original reviewers remain confidential!
+It is important to note that any confidential comments from the original reviewers should remain confidential!
 While it takes a small amount of manual work, all materials and messaging are completed outside the peer-review system to avoid confusion with live papers.